michel1991/ocp-java-11/advancedDesign/md/README.md

 Option E is also incorrect, as the method does not perform any kind of encryption.
 For these reasons, option F is correct

-##### Which of the following are valid method modifiers that cannot
-##### be used together in a method declaration?
-(Choose all that apply.)
-* A. null and final
-* B. abstract and private
-* C. public and private
-* D. nonstatic and abstract
-* E. private and final
-* F. abstract and static
-* G. protected and abstract

-First, null and nonstatic are not valid method modifiers, making options A and D incorrect.
-Options B and F are correct, as abstract methods cannot be marked private or static, since they then would not be able to be overridden.
-Option C is also correct, as you cannot declare two access modifiers on the same method.
-Finally, options E and G are two sets of valid modifiers that can be used together in a method declaration.
-Using private with final is allowed, albeit redundant.

 ### Which of the following statements about primitive and reference types are correct?
 (Choose all that apply.)
 * A. char and byte are the same size.
 * B. Java allows some objects to be passed to methods that accept primitives.